Askedio/Laravel5-API-Controller/README.md

 ~~~

 ### Routes: app/Http/routes.php
-Enable the jsonapi middleware on your route.
+Create a prefixed group for your api and assign the api and jsonapi middlewares.
 ~~~
 Route::group(['prefix' => 'api', 'middleware' => ['api', 'jsonapi']], function()
 {